Master-Oldu/master-azerbaijani-astro/src/content/blog/learning-azerbaijani-as-adult.md

 Five minutes a day beats weekend cram sessions.

 ### **Get a language partner early**
-Do it before you feel “ready.”
+- Do it before you feel “ready.”

+Don’t wait until you think your Azerbaijani is “good enough” to talk to someone.
+Start early, even when you’re terrible.

 For everyday habit ideas:
 **[Practice Azerbaijani Daily: Effortless Habits That Actually Work](/blog/practice-azerbaijani-daily-effortless-habits)**